TOPIC : EGNSS applications fostering digitisation

 This topic contributes to the Horizon 2020 focus area "Digitising and transforming European industry and services".Expected Impact:

-- Leveraging Time To First Fix (TTFF) improvement, enhancement of the continuity, accuracy and availability of the proposed solutions.
+- Leverage Time To First Fix (TTFF) improvement, enhancement of the continuity, accuracy and availability of the proposed solutions;

 - Foster applications building on the capacity of EU providers in the area of machine to machine chipset and modules.

 1. Eligible countries: described in Annex A of the Work Programme.